Aster family (Asteraceae)

-Range & Habitat: Panicled Aster occurs in most counties of Illinois, and is fairly common (see Distribution Map), where it is common.
-Habitats include disturbed areas of moist prairies, prairie swales, openings and edges of floodplain forests, moist meadows along rivers, thickets, gravelly seeps, borders of ponds and lakes, edges of marshes, roadside ditches, gravelly areas of junkyards, fence rows, pastures, and abandoned fields.
+Range & Habitat: The native Panicled Aster occurs in most counties of Illinois (see Distribution Map), where it is common.
+Habitats include disturbed areas of moist prairies, prairie swales, openings and edges of floodplain woodlands, moist meadows along rivers, thickets, gravelly seeps, low areas along ponds and small lakes, edges of marshes, seasonal wetlands, roadside ditches, poorly drained gravelly areas of junkyards, fence rows, pastures, and abandoned fields.
 This plant often thrives in moist disturbed areas that are subjected to little or no mowing.

 Photographic Location: The photographs were taken at a rock-filled ditch near Urbana, Illinois.

-Comments: This is a showy plant when in bloom, even though it is often treated as an unwanted weed.
-This aster can be hard to distinguish from others with small white flowers.
-It has several features that, when they are considered together, are useful in making a correct identification: 1) the compound flowers are usually ½" across or slightly more, 2) the compound flowers have at least 20 white ray florets, 2) the leaves are always lanceolate or narrowly ovate, and never heart-shaped at the base, 3) the leaves are hairless on both their upper and lower sides, 5) its stems usually have lines of fine white hairs, and 6) its panicles of flowerheads have conspicuous leafy bracts.
-Regarding nomenclature, alternative common names for this plant are 'Tall White Aster' and 'White Field Aster.'
-In the past, it has been assigned the scientific names Aster paniculatus and Aster simplex.
+Comments: Panicled Aster (Aster lanceolatus) is rather showy when it is in bloom, even though it is often treated as an undesirable weed.
+This aster can be difficult to distinguish from others that have small flowerheads with white petaloid rays.
+It has several characteristics that, when they are taken together, are useful in making a correct identification: 1) its flowerheads are usually ½" across or slightly more, 2) its flowerheads have at least 20 ray florets, 3) its leaves have wedged-shaped bases, rather than rounded or cordate (heart-shaped), 4) its mature leaves are hairless on both their upper and lower sides, 5) its stems usually have lines of fine white hairs, and 6) its panicles of flowerheads have conspicuous leafy bracts.
+Regarding nomenclature, alternative common names for this plant are 'Tall White Aster' and 'White Field Aster,' while older scientific names include Aster paniculatus and Aster simplex.
 More recently, this aster has been reassigned to a different genus, and it is often referred to as Symphyotrichum lanceolatum.